 Open-air music, canalside cocktails and lazing in the park, are all part of a summer holiday in Amsterdam.
 Book a summer hotel in Amsterdam to enjoy the city alfresco.

 Holidays in the Netherlands are always surprising.
 This north-western European nation packs it in with diverse cities, world-class art and picturesque towns.
-Its windmill-dotted landscapes are cycle friendly, while windswept coastlines and colourful flowers make the great outdoors a real treat.
+Its windmill-dotted landscapes are cycle friendly, while windswept coastlines and colorful flowers make the great outdoors a real treat.
 Book your Netherlands hotel to see the country for yourself.

 From bike tours to tram rides, there are lots of great ways to explore the city around your Amsterdam hotel.
 Choose from any of these top 10 Amsterdam journeys and discover the Dutch capital on the move